robvet/hack-integration/3-apim/readme.md

 2. Create a uniform URL with API Management

     Create a uniformly addressed version of the entire API.
-This includes the `GetUser`, `GetProduct` and `GetProducts` APIs that already existed, and all the production functions your team created: `CreateRating`, `GetRating`, and `GetRatings`.
+This includes the `GetUser`, `GetProgram` and `GetPrograms` APIs that already existed, and all the production functions your team created: `CreateRating`, `GetRating`, and `GetRatings`.
 Your team should expose all of these operations under the same base URL, as they currently are under different base URLs.

 3. Create Product suites